mixu3666/mixu3666.github.io/_posts/2018-10-31-Probability-of-Sitting-in-the-Assigned-Seat.md

 *Proof*: If the last seat is $j$-th passenger's seat.
 The seat would have been taken by $j$-th passenger.

 **Corollary**: If a passenger has to make a random choice of seats, he/she always has the first and last passenger's seat in his/her choices.

+*Proof*: If the passenger has no first passenger's seat in his choices, he/she will has non-zero probability to choose the seat of last passenger.
+This contradicts with the above lemma.

+The passenger has equal probability to choose the first and last passenger's seat.
+Therefore the probability of the last seat is last passenger's seat is 1/2.